________________________________________________________________________________________

 dimensional.
 When we say that a house is 3 times larger than an elephant, we are using the elephant as a

-Old Father Universe never learned to count and doesn't understand 'three'.
-He only understands elephant
+Father Universe never learned to count and doesn't understand 'three'.
+He only understands elephant and

-and house.
-Physics doesn't deal with quantitative relations involving observers and an artificial language
+house.
+Physics doesn't deal with quantitative relations involving observers and an artificial language called

-called Math because if an ET has a different measuring stick, he reaches a different conclusion about our
+Math because if an ET has a different measuring stick, he reaches a different conclusion about our Universe.

-Universe.
 The difference between Physics and Math is that Physics is universal and intuitive.
-In Physics
+In Physics there are no

-there are no ludicrous and artificial notions such as spin 0, ½, 1, and 2.
-In Physics there is only intuitive
+ludicrous and artificial notions such as spin 0, ½, 1, and 2.
+In Physics there is only intuitive clockwise and

-number line.
-In Physics length, width, and height have the same 'size,' and all things, including the box,
+Physics length, width, and height have the same 'size,' and all things, including the box, are three-dimensional.

 In the religion of relativity, we use one finger to designate